These FAQs cover issues that employers may need to consider in relation to Covid-19 and the workplace.

 - allowing employees paid time off work to attend vaccination appointments, even though there is no specific legal right for them to do so;

 - paying employees their full usual pay if they are off sick with vaccine side effects; and

 - not counting vaccine-related absences towards trigger points under any absence management policy.

-11. Can employers require their existing employees to be vaccinated?
-(Last updated 27/07/2021)
+9. Can employers require employees to be vaccinated?
+(Last updated 19/07/2022)

-- There are no statutory provisions that could force individuals to be vaccinated.
+The legislation that required people working in CQC-registered care homes, or as frontline NHS staff, to be fully vaccinated was revoked in March 2022 on the basis that the measure was no longer necessary.
+It is therefore even more difficult for employers at other workplaces, to which the legislation did not apply, to justify requiring their existing employees to be vaccinated.
+Indeed, there are no statutory provisions that could force individuals to be vaccinated.
 The Public Health (Control of Disease) Act 1984 specifically states that members of the public should not be compelled to undergo any mandatory medical treatment, including vaccinations.

-- disability discrimination in relation to individuals with certain medical conditions who may not be able to have the vaccine, if they are considered disabled under the Equality Act;
+- disability discrimination in relation to individuals with certain medical conditions who may not be able to have the vaccine, if they are considered disabled under the Equality Act; or

 Whether indirect discrimination could be justified would depend on the particular circumstances, with the employer having to show that its actions were a proportionate means of achieving a legitimate aim in each case.

 In addition, it is possible that requiring vaccination could lead to a risk of claims for constructive (unfair) dismissal.
 This could occur if employees feel strongly enough to resign in response to a vaccination requirement or to being instructed to work from home or moved to an alternative role for which the employer doesn’t require vaccination.